 Block the air vent

-A blocked air vent means all the residual gas releases are not being disposed of rightly and the vital amount of these toxic gasses is just lingering in your living area putting you and your family at health danger.
+A blocked air vent means all the residual gas releases are not being disposed of rightly and the vital amount of these toxic gasses is just lingering in your living area putting you and your family in health danger.

 Cause a chimney fire

 Creosote being a very combustible stuff could lead to a chimney fire.
-The air passing the chimney is very hot and once the creosote accumulation descends down to a level where the flow of this passing air is warm, you are forever at a risk of chimney fire to get rid of this issue must contact chimney contractor.
+The air passing the chimney is very hot and once the creosote accumulation descends down to a level where the flow of this passing air is warm, you are forever at risk of chimney fire to get rid of this issue must contact chimney contractor.